Kristianne Kurner

 (she/her)

-Patron Services Manager
+Patron Services and Development Manager

 Bre was first introduced to the world of performance as a dancer.
-She was represented by DDO Artistic Agency in LA where she went on countless auditions, landing jobs like being a background dancer on Dance on Sunset, Hoopersize me exercise video, a featured dancer in the Kung fu Panda music video, and dancing for the WNBA LA sparks basketball team as a Sparkid for two seasons.
-Now retired from dance, she came to New Village Arts to explore her love of theatre, and discovered a passion for working behind the scenes.
-Bre has worked front of house for 3 years, including House Management, Bar, and Box Office.
+She was represented by DDO Artistic Agency in LA where she went on countless auditions, landing jobs like being a background dancer on Dance on Sunset, Hoopersize Me exercise video, a featured dancer in the Kung Fu Panda music video, and dancing for the WNBA LA sparks basketball team as a Sparkid for two seasons.
+Now retired from dance, she came to New Village Arts to explore her love of theatre and discovered a passion for working behind the scenes.
+Bre has worked Front of House for 3 years, including House Management, Bar, and Box Office.
 She loves NVA, and is so excited to help the company continue to flourish!

 (she/her)

-Manager of Marketing and Engagement
+Manager of Marketing and Communications

 (she/her)